Global smooth solutions by transport noise of 3D Navier-Stokes equations with small hyperviscosity: Global smooth solutions of stochastic HNSEs via scaling limit

 The reason to consider the sequence \eqref{eq:choice_theta_n} comes from the result \cite[Theorem 5.1]{FL19} (see also \cite[Theorem 3.1]{L23_enhanced}) where an explicit convergence of the It\^o-Statonovich correction $\LLnn$ defined in \eqref{eq:Ito_stratonovich_change} as $n\to \infty$ is proved.

-To state the main result of this section, let us note that unique, local and maximal $p$-solutions to \eqref{eq:hyper_NS_cut_off} can be defined analogously to the one of \eqref{eq:hyper_NS} given in Definition \ref{def:p_solution}.
+To state the main result of this section, let us note that unique, local, and maximal $p$-solutions to \eqref{eq:hyper_NS_cut_off} can be defined analogously to those of \eqref{eq:hyper_NS} given in Definition \ref{def:p_solution}.
 In addition, we say that $(v,\tau)$ is a global unique $p$-solution if $(v,\tau)$ is a unique maximal $p$-solution to \eqref{eq:hyper_NS_cut_off} with $\tau=\infty$ a.s.
 In the latter case, we simply write $v$ instead of $(v,\tau)$.
+Finally, for $\g>1$, $N\geq 1$ and $p\in (2,\infty)$, we set